xds0112/5G_based_System_level_Integrated_Sensing_and_Communication_Simulator/README.md

 # 5G-based System-level Integrated Sensing and Communication Simulator
+## Codes for the paper: 'A Performance Evaluation Software Platform for 5G-based Integrated Sensing and Communication'
 ## Due to confidentiality reasons, the sensing module is not publicly accessible for now
     System-level Simulator (SLS) for NR-based Integrated Sensing and Communication (ISAC).
 ![image](https://github.com/xds0112/5G_based_System_level_Integrated_Sensing_and_Communication_Simulator/blob/main/dataFiles/platformICON.bmp)